-Even as toddlers, there were signs that the boys would take after their dad, thus outnumbering their mom 3:1.
+Even as toddlers there were telltale signs that the boys were going to take after their dad—thus outnumbering their mom 3:1.
 (She never stood a chance.)
-One of Chuck's wonderful genetic gifts to his children was 'Piling.’
-Chuck made piles of things around the house, such as paperwork he didn’t want to deal with, tools he didn't want to put away, or wonderful broken things he found that he liked to bring home.
-When Chase was two years old, he started making piles too, but much grander in scale than Daddy's were.
-Chase would grab everything in the vicinity and put it in one big pile: toys, shoes, clothes, tools, pillows—even the cat when she would let him.
+One of Chuck’s wonderful genetic gifts to his children was 'Piling.’
+Chuck made piles of things around the house, such as paperwork he didn’t want to deal with, tools he didn’t want to put away, or wonderful broken things he found that he liked to bring home.
+When Chase was two years old, he started making piles too, but much grander in scale than Daddy’s were.
+Chase would grab everything in the vicinity and put it in one huge pile: toys, shoes, clothes, tools, pillows—even the cat when she would let him.
 He soon discovered that it was even more fun to build piles on top of Daddy when Daddy watched TV or fell asleep on the floor.
-Then Chuck's daredevil genes kicked in, and Chase started standing on furniture and diving into his piles; the piles containing Daddy made funny noises when he did that.
+Before long, Chuck's daredevil genes kicked in, and Chase started standing on furniture and diving headlong into his piles; the piles containing Daddy made funny noises when he did that.

-Over the years, Chuck had a variety of different jobs: salesperson, security guard, Assistant Manager of an egg farm (not as glamorous as it sounds), Repair Specialist of Silhouette Restoration (repairing mannequins—who even knew that was a thing?), and so on.
+Over the years, Chuck had a variety of different jobs: salesperson, security guard, Assistant Manager of an egg farm (not as glamorous as it sounds), Repair Specialist of Silhouette Restoration (repairing mannequins), and so on.
 Eventually, he started putting those degrees of his to work, and for the past 20 years he was an engineer at ABB.

-To be on the safe side, though, he went back to school for his fourth and final degree in Electro-Mechanical Engineering.
+Just to be on the safe side, though, he went back to school for one more degree in Electro-Mechanical Engineering.
 (School loans? pfft.
 Defer!
 Defer!)

 Chuck continued practicing martial arts throughout his life.
 As with his other interests, he wanted to know everything about everything, so he studied several disciplines before finding his calling in Ninjutsu.